centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 to catch duplicate deliveries.

 Needless to say, such a solution does not improve performance!
-The intention is to be able to selectively enable this for stages that aren't idempotent.
+The intention is to be able to selectively enable this for stages that aren't idempotent, either by nature (reads, and possibly updates and deletes), or by explicitly having code to handle the above described possible problem (which mainly should be with create/insert).

 ## Redeliveries

 For ActiveMQ, the redelivery policy per default constitute 1 delivery attempt, and 5 redelivery attempts, for a total of 6 attempts.
 It is worth understanding that these redelivery attempts per default is performed _on the client/consumer side_.
 The rationale for this is to uphold the message order, so that no older message will be delivered before the youngest/earliest message is delivered.
-This means that the StageProcessor (the thread) that got a poison message will " stutter" on that message until it either works out, or the message is DLQed.
+This means that the StageProcessor (the thread) that got a poison message will "stutter" on that message until it either works out, or the message is DLQed.
 Since there is a delay between each attempt, this will take multiple seconds.
 If you for some reason (typically a coding error upstream of the Mats Flows) end up with a whole bunch of poison messages, this entire Stage, with all its StageProcessors, on all the instances (replicas) of the service, might effectively "stutter" on redelivery attempts while slowly chewing its way through that